PutterPlace/PokemonGo-Map-GUI-PHP/README.md

 $purgeData
 ----------
-If you don't want the map the purge old pokemon data, then leave this option at 0.
+If you don't want the map to purge old pokemon data, then leave this option at 0.
 Otherwise, input a higher number to delete pokemon spawns older than X hour(s).
-X is the option you'd place here.
+X is the number you'd place here.

+Take care to leave all existing quotations intact.
 Once you've edited 'config.inc.php' to your liking, simply upload all the files to your web server, and it's good to go.
 That's it!
 It doesn't get any simpler.
 Keep in mind that I wrote this to fulfill my needs, and it may be missing some things that the official GUI has.
 It also doesn't include any functionality to control workers in any way, since I prefer spawnpoint scanning in certain areas.
 I do not plan on extending the functionality of this implementation any further than it currently is.
 If you'd like to, feel free. :)

 <b>Credits:</b>
 <a href="https://github.com/PokemonGoMap/PokemonGo-Map/">PokemonGo-Map</a>